 Here are some reflections and pros and cons of each setting to will help you get started when you find yourself asking “where should I go for a massage?”

 These descriptions are generalizations because there are always exceptions and unique variations to every setting.
 The purpose here is to help give you a better picture of what your options are, in order to best suit your needs.

 When massage is spoken of as a luxury, this is what people are talking about.
-Spas come in many shapes and sizes and there are some truly extraordinary places all over the world.
-Spas have been a part of many cultures since ancient times.
-If you want a pampering experience than a spa will likely deliver that for you.
+Spas have been a part of many cultures since ancient times and they come in many shapes and sizes and If you want a pampering experience than a spa will likely deliver that for you.

-However, if you are hurting and need some specific therapeutic care, a spa may not be what you are looking for.
-Spa visits are usually kept for special occasions, rather than consistent care or therapy.
-They sometimes offer deep tissue or sports massage, but you may prefer going to an office that specifically addresses injuries and more specific conditions.
+However, if you are hurting and need some specific therapeutic care, a spa may not suit your needs.
+Visits to the spa are usually kept for special occasions, rather than consistent care – therapy.
+They oftentimes offer deep tissue or sports massage, however, you may prefer going to an office that specifically addresses injuries when this is the case.

 Pros of a Spa: